xczhang1024/Maths.Api/README.md

-# Api to calculate result of simple maths input
+# Api and UI to calculate result of simple maths input